ogdendavis/saratogaspringsdoodles/src/cms/litters/luna-and-blue.md

   - image: /img/0340e68c-dc8d-4155-a8be-45dcbb3000fd.jpeg
     caption: Gray Boy
 ---
 Born December 28th, we have three girls and four boys all healthy and strong.
-We are expecting our first litter of Australian Bernedoodles, these puppies will have amazing coats, personalities and temperaments.
+This is our first litter of Australian Bernedoodles, these puppies will have amazing coats, personalities and temperaments.
 Puppy pick is at six weeks and go home Day is February 22.
 I have spots available in this litter so fill out an application and I’ll be in touch.